 UNC Asheville’s Honors Program was founded in 1985 and provides a rich curriculum for motivated students who seek to understand themselves and make a difference in the world.
-Together, students, staff, and faculty create a community of dedicated and enthusiastic scholars who care for the well-being of all.
+Together, students, staff, and faculty create a community of dedicated and enthusiastic scholars who committed to liberal learning by means of enhanced advising, mentoring, experiential learning, and other support services.
 Honors students have opportunities to:

 Benefits of Honors Program participation include: